juhasev/sample-ninja-help/email-template-advanced-editor.md

 2. Replace the placeholder text with your content
 3. Type naturally - the changes appear instantly

+### Formatting and Styling Text

+There are two complementary ways to style text, and they work at different levels.

+**1. Emphasis within a block (the pop-up toolbar)**

+When you click into a Text block, a small toolbar appears just above it.
+Use it to emphasise individual words or phrases:

+- **Bold**, *Italic*, Underline, and Strikethrough
+- **Link**: turn the selected text into a clickable link (you can also choose a placeholder URL such as `[unsubscribe_url]`)

+Select the words you want to change first, then click the option.

+**2. Colour, size and font for a whole block (the Style Manager)**

+Text **colour**, **font size**, font family, line height and alignment are set for the **entire Text block**, not for individual words.
+To change them:

+1. Click the Text block to select it
+2. Open the **Style Manager** (the "Open Style Manager" button on the right)
+3. Under **Typography**, adjust the **Font color**, **Font size**, font, weight, line height, or alignment

+The change applies to all of the text in that block.

+### Creating Titles and Headings

+Because colour and size apply to a whole block, the way to create a title (or any heading) is to give it **its own Text block**:

+1. Add a **Text** block for the title and type your heading
+2. With the title block selected, open the **Style Manager** and set a larger **Font size** and, if you like, a different **Font color**
+3. Add a **second Text block** underneath for the body paragraph, and leave it at the normal size and colour

+Using one block for the title and a separate block for the paragraph keeps each part easy to restyle later and keeps your layout predictable.

+> **Tip:** Section, column and body areas only offer alignment options - colours, sizes and fonts live on the **Text** and **Button** blocks themselves.
+This keeps a single change from accidentally restyling your whole email at once.

+### Adjusting Spacing (Padding)

+Each block also has **Padding** - the space inside the block on its top, right, bottom and left.
+You'll find it in the **Style Manager** under **Dimension**.

+**Padding values must be explicit.** If you leave a padding field **empty**, that side keeps its **default** spacing (for a Text block this is 10px on the top and bottom, and 25px on the left and right) - an empty box does **not** mean "no spacing."
+To actually remove the space on a side, type **`0px`** instead of clearing the field.

+For example, to tuck a title closer to the paragraph beneath it, select the title block and set its **Bottom** padding to `0px`.

+### Linking a Button

+A **button is itself the link**, so you set where it goes from the **Component settings** panel on the right - not by adding a link inside the button text.

+1. Click the button to select it (double-clicking it opens its settings automatically)
+2. In **Component settings**, choose one of:
+   - **Href**: type a web address, for example `https://example.com`
+   - **URLs**: pick a ready-made destination from the dropdown (such as the community, FAQ, privacy policy, or unsubscribe page)
+3. The whole button becomes clickable - there's nothing else to do

+> **Important:** Don't try to link a button using the **link** tool in the small pop-up text toolbar.
+A button can't contain a separate link inside it, and doing so stops the button working in the sent email.
+To keep this clear, the link tool is hidden while you're editing a button's label - always use the **Href** or **URLs** fields on the right instead.

 ### Personalizing Your Emails
 You can make emails personal by using data-variables defined in your panel in square brackets:
 - `[FIRST_NAME]` - Shows the recipient's first name